mysociety/llm-management/README.md

 # llm-management

-A CLI tool for managing [Exoscale](https://www.exoscale.com/) dedicated LLM inference deployments.
+A FastAPI app and CLI tool for managing [Exoscale](https://www.exoscale.com/) dedicated LLM inference deployments.

+This acts as an intermediary between services/analysis processes and Exoscale, providing consistent endpoints, scale-to-zero, and specific functions with post-validation to centralise more complex LLM calls (e.g. extracting structure from FOI requests.)

 ## Configuration